adambard/learnxinyminutes-docs/vim.html.markdown

 ## Modes:

-Vim is based on the concept on modes
+Vim is based on the concept on **modes**.

 Command Mode - vim starts up in this mode, used to navigate and write commands
 Insert Mode  - used to make changes in your file
 Visual Mode  - used to highlight text and do operations to them
 Ex Mode      - used to drop down to the bottom with the ':' prompt to enter commands

 ```